Extended Arrival Management (E-AMAN): A SESAR Solution To Improve Efficiency

 E-AMAN - Maximizes Terminal Area Capacity

-In 2013, Harris Orthogon enhanced their existing OSYRIS Arrival Manager to support the Extended Arrival Management (E-AMAN) concept in line with SESAR and deployed it in the busy London TMA together with NATS as customer.
+In 2013, Harris Orthogon enhanced their existing ORTHOGON Arrival Manager to support the Extended Arrival Management (E-AMAN) concept in line with SESAR and deployed it in the busy London TMA together with NATS as customer.
 This was the world’s first Extended-Arrival Management (E-AMAN) system that spanned multiple partners, neighboring ANSPs and sequenced air traffic across multiple national borders.
 In the context of this specific initiative of members of the UK/Ireland Functional Airspace Block (FAB) and Functional Airspace Block Europe Central (FABEC), this effort is referred to as Cross-Border Arrival Management (XMAN).

 The E-AMAN concept has proven to deliver immediate and significant operational benefits.
-Harris’s OSYRIS Arrival Manager specifically helps to absorb delay at more fuel-efficient altitudes, over longer flight distances.
+Harris’ ORTHOGON Arrival Manager specifically helps to absorb delay at more fuel-efficient altitudes, over longer flight distances.
 Between April 2014 and January 2015, NATS recorded a reduction of holding-stack times by up to a minute per for London Heathrow inbound flights, saving airlines around €2.28m in fuel and 8,000t of CO2 (NATS News Release, December 10th 2015).
 Additionally, the communities underneath the stacks are benefiting from reduced noise levels.

 - Improved Efficiency and Environmental Sustainability: Early delay absorption provides massive fuel savings for airlines and accordingly leads to reduced emissions